Inside Passage: Tourism

 The Inside Passage is a popular tourism destination.
 The coastal mountain ranges and islands offer wildlife viewing and opportunities for boating, fishing, kayaking, camping and hiking.
 Wildlife viewing in the region ranges from birding to whale watching and bear viewing.
 Designated bear viewing is available at Anan Creek near Wrangell and at Pack Creek Bear Sanctuary on Admiralty Island near Juneau.

 The most popular way to explore the Inside Passage during summer is by cruise ship.
 Over 2 million people take cruises each year in this region, impacting the local economy significantly.
 Because there are few restrictions on ship size, all of the large main line cruise ships offer Inside Passage itineraries.
 Some of the major players include Norwegian, Disney, Princess, Celebrity, Cunard, etc. Most of these cruises offer round-trips from either Vancouver or Seattle.
 Cruise ship travel in 2020 was cancelled due to the Coronavirus Pandemic and uncertainty continued through February 2022 when Canada had kept cruise ships banned.

 Although a smaller industry, there are also a handful of expedition cruises that explore the Inside Passage.
 These ships tend to be smaller than main line cruises and focus more on wildlife watching.
 National Geographic operate several expedition boats here.

 1994 Transit Fee Crisis

 During the salmon treaty negotiations in early 1994, Canada concluded that the United States was not responsive to Canada's concerns.

 Accordingly, on June 15, 1994, Canada imposed a transit fee on all US commercial fishing boats using the Canadian Inside Passage.
-This fee was eventually lifted through bilateral negotiations.
-The crisis remained peaceful and there were no violent incidents between US fishing boats and Canadian enforcement officials.
+The fee was eventually lifted through bilateral negotiations.
+The crisis remained peaceful, and there were no violent incidents between US fishing boats and Canadian enforcement officials.

-In response to the Canadian action, on October 24, 1995, the US Congress passed an amendment to the Fishermen's Protective Act, adding provisions permitting the U.S. government to directly reimburse US fishers for fines and other costs associated with seizures by foreign governments.
+In response to the Canadian action, on October 24, 1995, the US Congress passed an amendment to the Fishermen's Protective Act, adding provisions permitting the US government to directly reimburse US fishers for fines and other costs associated with seizures by foreign governments.